 Digital signature is a process ensuring that a certain package was generated by its developers and has not been tampered with.

-Below we explain why it is important and how to verify that the Tor program you download is the one we have created and has not been modified by some attacker.
+Below we explain why it is important and how to verify that the Tor Browser you download is the one we have created and has not been modified by some attacker.

 Each file on our download page is accompanied by a file labelled "signature" with the same name as the package and the extension ".asc".
 These .asc files are OpenPGP signatures.